e9wikner/tellstickipi/README.md

 ## Upgrade

+When the system is installed it needs to be upgraded.
+Use `sudo python3 upgrade.py --help` to get more info on the options.
+The script will upgrade the system as well as the installed packages if you don't specify any options.

+## Upgrade to a new Pi or a clean install

 The upgrade process is not entirely verified but after you have installed the new Pi here are the steps that you should take.